hamchang0123/epic-om/README.md

 ### :rocket:Quick start guide

-This repository has four folders:
+This repository has four folders mainly:
 1. **Data**, storing the datasets used for the project
 2. **Main**, storing the scripts for model simulation and fitting
 3. **Parameter**, storing the scripts for parameter estimation